BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_1_Verifying_Your_Bitcoin_Setup.md

 ## Summary: Verifying Your Bitcoin Setup

 Before you start playing with bitcoin, you should make sure that your aliases are setup, your bitcoind is running, and your blocks are downloaded.
-You may also want to setup some access to alternative Bitcoin setups, if you're an advanced user.
+You may also want to set up some access to alternative Bitcoin setups, if you're an advanced user.